Why Small Practices Face the Same HIPAA Exposure as Large Health Systems

 Section 5: Breach Notification and Civil Monetary Penalties

 The HIPAA Breach Notification Rule (45 C.F.R.
 Part 164, Subpart D) requires covered entities to notify affected individuals, HHS, and in some cases prominent media outlets following a breach of unsecured ePHI.
-The notification timelines are strict and carry significant financial exposure for non-compliance.
+The notification timelines are strict and the financial exposure for non-compliance is substantial.

 Notification Timeline Requirements